fogdance/gym-trading-env/README.md

-Sure!
-Here’s the updated version of the README.md with checkboxes for the **Current Features** section, which will make it more visually intuitive:

----

-# Gym Trading Env
+# Gym Forex Trading Env

 A custom trading environment for OpenAI Gymnasium, designed for reinforcement learning (RL) research and applications in Forex trading.